Cosmos-Entity/fe-takehome/README.md

 - Share your project's code repository.
 - Provide clear instructions on how to run the project locally.
 - Include any additional documentation or notes you think are relevant.
-- We will setup a demo and code walkthough on completion.
+- We will setup a demo and code walkthrough on completion.
+- Share the project proposal as text document in the repo.

 **Evaluation Criteria:**

 - You will be assessed mainly in 2 categories:
   1. Architecture - setting up the building blocks of the application, and managing/caching data throughout the app.
   2. Interaction/UX/Feature set - How have you decided to display the data to the user?
 What does it look like and feel like to click around the interface?
+  3. Product thinking - your project proposal demonstrates your ability to think about features and scope of work, and gets us excited about the way you think about what Cosmos could be!
 - Additional evaluation criteria include:
   - Code quality and organization.
   - User interface design and interaction.